davidpots/playsongnotes/_lessons/408 - walk-downs in the key of a major.md

 You could also play this by picking the bass note first, followed by a full strum of the chord.
 This helps accentuate the walk-down itself (via the individually picked note), and then emphasizes the chord context -- which again, contains the bass note you just played.

+    See my PDF for additional annotations (finger positions, etc)

     e ––––––0–––––––0–––––––2–––––––0–––––––2–––––––2–––––––0–––––––0–––––
     B ––––––2–––––––0–––––––2–––––––0–––––––3–––––––3–––––––0–––––––0–––––
     G ––2–––2–––1–––1–––––––2–––––––1–––––––2–––––––2–––––––1–––––––1–––––